This project is made possible with funding from the Ohio Department of Developmental Disabilities.

 Technology has influenced the lives of nearly everyone in one manner or another.
 Most of us take it for granted, perhaps not even noticing the extent to which our everyday activities are either completely reliant upon technological advancement or have just been made significantly easier.
 Often, technology is developed in a way in which persons with developmental disabilities are excluded from the digital environment.
 In an age where every year we are more integrated into a global digital society, it is imperative that people with developmental disabilities are not left behind.
 If people with disabilities cannot utilize the technology others take for granted then they will be left disenfranchised from the way in which society will operate in the future.

-Not only is there a need for technology to become more accessible and available for those who have a disability, there is an opportunity to use technology to help promote a more inclusive life for people with developmental disabilities.
+Not only is there a need for technology to become more accessible and available for those who have a disability, there is an opportunity to use technology to help promote a more inclusive and independent life for people with developmental disabilities.
 Currently, in Ohio alone, over 90,000 people with intellectual and developmental disabilities receive supports from the Ohio Department of Developmental Disabilities (DODD).
-In recent years, technological advancement has provided an opportunity for supported living services to become in many ways less intrusive and foster a greater independence.
+In recent years, technological advancement has provided an opportunity for supported living services to become, in many ways, less intrusive and promote independence.

 One such advance is the use of remote monitoring.
-Remote monitoring means the monitoring of an individual in his or her home by using one or more of the following systems: live audio feed, sensor technology, radio frequency identification, web-based monitoring system, video feed, or other devices.
+Remote monitoring means receiving assistance from a distance.
+Rather than receiving support from someone in the home, the same assistance is provided from someone at a different location.
+The remote monitoring rule defines this as the monitoring of an individual in his or her home by using one or more of the following systems: live audio feed, sensor technology, radio frequency identification, web-based monitoring system, video feed, or other devices.
 The system includes devices to engage in live two-way communication with the individual receiving services as described in the Individual Service Plan.
 While remote monitoring is available as an alternative to having staff in the home for many people, at present, only 170 individuals take advantage of this service.

 What is the Technology Project?